 Energy Utilization and Audits

 Energy use is the single largest environmental impact of a university campus and offers the biggest potential payback.
 Hence, we concentrate our sustainability efforts in this area.
 Over the past two decades, The University of Tampa has periodically analyzed its energy utilization and systematically reviewed ways to conserve energy.
-UT’s most recent energy audit was completed in September 2007.
+UT’s most recent energy audit was completed in March 2013.
 It focused on evaluating electricity, natural gas and water consumption and identifying savings opportunities throughout the campus.
-Based on a comprehensive audit, several areas have been targeted with energy saving initiatives that are being implemented as resources permit.
+Based on this audit, several areas have been targeted with energy saving initiatives that are being implemented as resources permit.

 They include the following:

-- Expanding automated building energy management systems.
-This includes installing occupancy-based thermostat controls that reset temperature in unoccupied rooms as well as adjust to humidity levels and open doors or windows.
+- Expanding our automated building energy management systems.
+This includes installing occupancy based thermostat controls that reset temperature in unoccupied rooms as well as adjust to humidity levels and open doors or windows.
 We have identified and will be installing a utilities management system that will combine the information from a number of unrelated systems and facilitate a record keeping system.

 - Replacement of less efficient water heaters with high efficiency units that have energy management control devices.